 The AIS A.A. provides the foundational courses needed to prepare students for transfer into related disciplines, such as American Indian history, tribal leadership, pre-law, or American Indian Studies.
 Knowledge of American Indian contributions to social, political, economic and scientific development enables students to acquire a broader view and deeper appreciation of American Indian heritage while providing students with the educational requirements necessary for transfer.

-Like all undergraduate Associate of Arts degree programs within MnSCU system, the AIS A.A. meets the general education components of Minnesota Transfer Curriculum.
+Like all undergraduate Associate of Arts degree programs within Minnesota State system, the AIS A.A. meets the general education components of Minnesota Transfer Curriculum.

-Take a moment to watch “The Better Me,” a short testimonial video featuring Fond du Lac Tribal and Community College faculty member and American Indian Studies degree program coordinator Roxanne DeLille, as spoken in her own words.
+Take a moment to watch “The Better Me,” a short testimonial video featuring Fond du Lac Tribal and Community College Dean of Indigenous and Academic Affairs, Roxanne DeLille, as spoken in her own words.

 Gidizhitwaawinaanin (Our Cultural Standards) guide the AIS A.A. program.
 The cultural histories, traditions, and worldview of the Ojibwe-Anishinaabe people are not only acknowledged but recognized as a valued asset and serve as the fundamental backdrop on which all courses in the AIS A.A. program are built.
 Upon competition of the AIS A.A. program, the student will have met all goal areas of gidizhitwaawinaanin.